bfillmer/nio-demo/README.md

 * Lack of cached data or an initial dataset makes the start-up of the app look a little odd.
 Looks better as more data gets into the system.
 * Array work on the stream data with the awkward data structures made doing a simple sorted list of popular items unfeasible without throttling the data.
 Settled on a tag map type concept instead.
 * Haven't really tested the responsiveness of this thing, no time.
+* Would love to do something involving a list of the latest shoppers.